dgerosa/filltex/README.md

 Tools for astronomers, physicists and mac users to improve your Latex workflow.

-I started this mainly because I hate going to the ADS or INSPIRE databases and cut&paste the bibliographic citations for each paper.
+I started this mainly because I hate going to the ADS or INSPIRE databases and cut&paste citations manually.

 ## Intro